ananyapuru/CPSC-484-Group-Project/Group_27/README.md

 ## Contributors

 Ananya Purushottam (ap2626):
 I coded all the CSS design changes, including the refreshed design for all the resource HTML pages.
 I also did several bug fixes, Github handling by reverting bad commits, and a lot of troubleshooting with regards to Javascript variable coordination.
 I also coded up all the navigation flow between resource and homepages, and implemented a timeout function to only switch screens if the user's hand was raised for 3 seconds to prevent immediate accidental screen switches.
 This was very challenging to do and debug, but very rewarding.
+I contributed to this `README.md` as well by explaining how to run our project, as well as troubleshooting tips, i.e. explicitly indiciating if there are any constraints from the deployment environment as mentioned in our rubric!

 Nicholas Ribeiro (njr43)